AppThreat/cpggen/README.md

 ### PyPI package

-This would install just the python cli tool without any CPG language frontends.
-Atom or Joern must be installed separately to make the cli work.
+This would install the python cli tool with bundled [atom](https://github.com/AppThreat/atom) distribution.

 ```
 pip install cpggen
 ```

+With atom, CPG can be generated for the following languages:

+- C/C++
+- Java
+- Jars
+- JavaScript/TypeScript
+- Python

+Install joern and set the `JOERN_HOME` environment variable if you would like support for additional languages and binaries.

 ### Bundled container image